annagraff/densify/paper/paper.md

 # Usage

 ``densify`` provides the data from The World Atlas of Language Strucutres (WALS [@wals]) and the language taxonomy provided by Glottolog v.
 4.8 [@glottolog] as example data.
-This data is used to demonstrate the utility and flexibility of ``densify`` to subsample an input matrix according to varying needs.
+The vignette features a detailed demonstration of the utility and flexibility of ``densify`` to subsample an input matrix according to varying needs using this data.

 ## Preparing input